tobinbradley/docker-mapbox-tools/README.md

 # Dockerized Mapbox Tools

-Compiling Mapbox C tools can be painful.
+Compiling Mapbox tools can be painful.
 Let's fix that.

 ## Build the Docker image